vuejs/docs/src/guide/composition-api-lifecycle-hooks.md

 | `renderTriggered` | `onRenderTriggered`        |

 :::tip
-Because `setup` is run around the `beforeCreate` and `created` lifecycle hooks, you do not need to explicitly define the,.
+Because `setup` is run around the `beforeCreate` and `created` lifecycle hooks, you do not need to explicitly define them.
 In other words, any code that would be written inside those hooks should be written directly in the `setup` function.
 :::

 These functions accept a callback that will be executed when the hook is called by the component: